toebeann/Quitter/README.md

 - a message letting the user know the game will automatically quit after it is triggered `X` more times,
 - a button to disable Auto Quit by switching to Remind Me mode instead - when activated the bar will instead show info about how the user has switched to Remind Me mode with a button to undo,
 - a button to display more info about _why_ it is a good idea to quit the game after returning to the main menu, and
-- a button to dismiss the bar
+- a button to dismiss the info bar.

 The Auto Quit info bar will automatically dismiss itself after a short period of inactivity.